“This is Beautiful Music for Ugly Children, on community radio 90.3, KZUK. I’m Gabe. Welcome to my show.”

 It’s time to let my B side play.

-Review: I’m a sucker for any story with a main character that identifies as LGBT+ in some way, especially transgender characters since they give me something to relate to.
-This story certainly doesn’t disappoint.
+I’m a sucker for any story with a main character that identifies as LGBT+ in some way, especially transgender characters since they give me something to relate to.
+Beautiful Music for Ugly Children certainly doesn’t disappoint.

 One thing I must admit is that I always get weary when a story about a character from a minority group is written by someone who is not a part of or closely related to someone who is a part of that minority group.
 Seeing as this was a written cisgender woman, I had that initial pang of fear.
 “What if this author gets something major wrong?
 What if she miseducates the audience?”
 And of course, this is nothing personal against the author, just a general fear.